ascorbic/airbed/README.md

     }

 ### Requirements
-[as3corelib](http://code.google.com/p/as3corelib/) for JSON handling, SHA1 and events.
+[as3corelib](http://code.google.com/p/as3corelib/) for SHA1 and events. [actionjson](https://github.com/mherkender/actionjson) for very fast JSON handling.

 The `UUID` class requires Flex 4 and Adobe AIR 2.